smeisner/AirQualityWing/README.md

 ## To do:
  - Look at power usage and minimize wherever possible
- - Use "EEPROM" for config storage
- - If operating on battery, turn on wifi only when needed
+ - Implement a circular buffer for activity recall